varnish/Varnish-Book/varnish_book.rst

    - As a preliminary test.
 If you know the information in the Fast Track and can do its exercises, you may skip the chapter.
    - As a test.
 If you can perform the exercises in the Fast Track, you have learned the important skills taught in the chapter.
    - As a express lesson.
-If you don't have the time to complete the entire chapter, you can use the Fast Track instead.
+If you do not have the time to complete the entire chapter, you can use the Fast Track instead.
    - As a preview of the chapter.
 The Fast Track provides a concise overview of what you learn in the chapter.
    - As a review.
 Once you have completed the Varnish Book, you can use the Fast Tracks as a quick review.